Condo Insurance

 • What's loss assessment coverage?

-It pays your share if the HOA issues a special assessment for major claims-like roof damage or liability lawsuits.
+Coverage for your share of the covered expenses when the HOA issues a special assessment for major claims when the HOA’s policy isn’t sufficient, (like roof damage or liability lawsuits).

 • Can I insure my condo upgrades and improvements?

-Yes-let us know what you've added, and we'll make sure your policy covers those investments.
+Yes-let us know what you've added, and we can add this to your policy

 Don't let gaps in coverage or HOA confusion put your investment at risk.
-Get a condo insurance quote from Gateway-our local team makes sure your policy fits your unit, your upgrades, and your HOA's requirements.
+Get a condo insurance quote from Gateway-our local team can help make your policy fit your unit, your upgrades, and your HOA's requirements.